-In May 2014, the IASB issued IFRS 15, Revenue from Contracts with Customers, a new standard that specifies the steps and timing of revenue recognition for issuers as well as requiring them to provide relevant and more comprehensive disclosures.
+IFRS 15, Revenue from Contracts with Customers, supersedes IAS 11, Construction Contracts, IAS 18, Revenue, and various interpretations regarding revenue.
+IFRS 15 specifies the steps and timing of revenue recognition for issuers as well as requiring them to provide relevant and more comprehensive disclosures.
 The core principle of IFRS 15 is that an entity should recognize revenue in a manner that depicts the transfer of promised goods or services to customers in an amount that reflects the expected consideration receivable in exchange for those goods or services.
-IFRS 15 supersedes IAS 11, Construction Contracts, and IAS 18, Revenue, as well as various interpretations regarding revenue.
-Application of IFRS 15 is mandatory and will be effective for the Corporation's annual reporting period beginning on November 1, 2018.
-The standard will be applied retrospectively with an adjustment to the opening consolidated statement of financial position as at November 1, 2017.
+The Corporation will adopt IFRS 15 on November 1, 2018 retrospectively with an adjustment to the opening consolidated statement of financial position as at November 1, 2017 and the consolidated statement of income for the year ended October 31, 2018.
+The accounting policies and the main changes related to the adoption of IFRS 15 are explained in note 4 to the restated consolidated financial statements for the year ended October 31, 2018.